 Tyler--May 1885; November 1889; January 1893; September 1898; November 1902; September 1907; February 1912; August 1919; March 1928; 1938; 1938-November 1950

 Another amazing Tyler map is "Wells' New Map of the City of Tyler, Texas," drawn in 1888.
 It shows the town in detail, with lots, blocks, roads and streets, schools, hospital, park, churches, electric light plant, fruit cannery, gin and mill, ice factory, steam laundry, foundry, paint works, city hall and market noted.
-The Smith County Historical Society has a copy, and I have a framed reprint if I need to bring it to class or to the library.
+The Smith County Historical Society has a copy.

 The General Land Office in Austin has a massive online database of historic maps which they then offer for sale as reprints.
 You can sort by alphabetical, county, map number, or date.
 Unfortunately their search engine is fairly clunky.
 Choose Smith County, but you will also get Deaf Smith County.
 You are not allowed to enter a date range.
 If you enter a keyword it will ignore that you only want Smith County.
 You may have to do a lot of digging to find what you want, only to discover that the image won't enlarge enough to read details.
 Maps prior to the 1915 soil survey map tend to emphasize surveys and railroads rather than communities and roads.
 Searchable titles include "Surveys Along Mud Creek," "Location of Texas and Pacific Railroad" (enter date 1872), Neches River (enter date 1938), General Highway Map, Smith County, Texas (dates 1939, 1961), "Smith County" (dates 1848, 1850, 1853, 1855, 1872, 1880, 1903, 1905, 1948).
 Even with all of these problems, this is probably the only place you can purchase a copy of many of these historic maps, usually for $20 or $40 each.
 I have the 1938 highway map, which predates most modern improvements, and can bring it to class or the library.
 If searching through the General Land Office gets to be too much, you can also find almost 1000 of these maps in Portal to Texas History as part of the GLO Historic County Maps Collection.
 Five are of Smith County.